 After giving effect to the 1-for-15 reverse split effective on December 28, 2010, our pro forma net tangible book value as of September 30, 2010 would have been approximately \$0.76 per share.
-After giving effect to the assumed sale of 4,500,000 shares of our common stock in this offering at an assumed public offering price equal to \$2.98 per share, and after deducting the underwriting discount and the estimated offering expenses, but excluding any effects of potential exercises of the warrants issued in this offering, our pro forma as adjusted net tangible book value on September 30, 2010 would have been approximately \$22.3 million, or approximately \$1.26 per share.
-This represents an immediate increase in the net tangible book value of \$0.50 per share to existing shareholders and an immediate dilution of \$1.72 per share to new investors purchasing shares of common stock in this offering.
+After giving effect to the sale of 10,000,000 shares of our common stock in this offering at an public offering price equal to \$2.35 per share, and after deducting the underwriting discount and the estimated offering expenses, but excluding any effects of potential exercises of the warrants issued in this offering, our pro forma as adjusted net tangible book value on September 30, 2010 would have been approximately \$31.7 million, or approximately \$1.36 per share.
+This represents an immediate increase in the net tangible book value of \$0.60 per share to existing shareholders and an immediate dilution of \$0.99 per share to new investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution:

-Assumed public offering price per share included in each unit \$ 2.98 Not tongible healt value now share as of Contamber 20, 2010 \$ 0.05 Net tangible book value per share as of September 30, 2010 Ф 0.05 Increase per share attributable to the 1:15 reverse stock split \$ 0.71 Pro forma net tangible book value per share as of September 30, 2010, after giving effect to the reverse stock split \$ 0.76 110 forma het tangible book value per share as of September 30, 2010, after giving effect to the reverse stock split Ψ 0.70 Increase per share attributable to this offering \$ 0.50 Pro forma as adjusted net tangible book value per share as of September 30, 2010, after giving effect to the reverse stock split and this offering \$ 1.26 · · Dilution per share to new investors \$ 1.72
+Public offering price per share included in each unit \$ 2.35 Net tangible book value per share as of September 30, 2010 \$ 0.05 ivet taligible book value per slidre as of September 50, 2010 Ψ 0.03 Increase per share attributable to the 1-for-15 reverse stock split \$ 0.71 Pro forma net tangible book value per share as of September 30, 2010, after giving effect to the reverse stock split \$ 0.76 Increase per share attributable to this offering \$ 0.60 Pro forma as adjusted net tangible book value per share as of September 30, 2010, after giving effect to the reverse stock split and this offering \$ 1.36 Dilution per share to new investors \$ 0.99